 The priest blushed and averted his eyes, wringing his hands before him.
 He found himself praying for his Lady and the child within her.

-He knew he could not bear to see the pain shatter her icy eyes.
+He knew he could not bear to see pain shatter her icy eyes if the child was stillborn.
 Besides, she was too good of a person to be dealt that cruel of fate.

 As the cases dwindled down, Athelstan left to prepare dinner for the family.
 The sky grew dark and while he was setting the table a cry broke the stillness of the night.
 Athelstan froze, a plate still in hand, his dark eyes looking up to the door.
 Gyda looked up from her work and Bjorn stopped mid thrust of his wood sword.

 Siggy burst through the doors, "It's Lagertha."
 She panted, the stress etched into her pale face.
 She stepped aside as the healers helped the once shield maiden in.

 "Mum!"
 Gyda tossed her sowing aside and followed to the bedroom.
 Bjorn remained where he was, nervous as to what he should do.
 He looked to Athelstan for the answer.